Work and family: The legal perspective

 - While paid maternity

-leave cannot entirely make up for this income loss over a lifetime it does
+leave cannot make up for this loss of income over a lifetime it does provide

 - Paid maternity leave